hikeventures/hikeventures.github.io/_posts/2016-08-01-Kaldoaivi.markdown

 ## Fishermen and a hike
 Patrick paddled the first 30 min and scouted the area while Katja and Caj where packing their backpacks on their packrafts.

 There were many fishermen, a few huts and smaller rapids along the river.
-At some point we had to leave the river, deflated the packrafts and hiked for about 3 km through an area with rocks and old pine trees until we reached the to next lake.
+At some point we had to leave the Näätämöjoki, deflated the packrafts and hiked on a trail for about 3 km through an area with rocks and old pine trees until we reached the Syrjäjärvi lake.

 ## Back to the water
-We were paddling again for 1 km until we reached a spot where we had to change to another lake which was seperated to our lake by a reindear fence and a small piece of land.
+We were paddling again for 1 km until we reached a spot where we had to change to the Rekkiluobâl lake.
+The two lakes were seperated  by a reindear fence and a small piece of land.
 Fortunately, we found a door in the fence and were able to carry our packrafts to the other lake.

 ## Two rapids and an accident
 There were 2 rapids which were running against us.
 At the first rapid we were able to paddle up.
 On the second rapid we had to step out and walk around it.
 Caj tried to pull his packraft with a rope up the rapid but it did not work.
 The packraft flipped and Katja fell into the rapid while she was trying to help Caj.
 Caj was a bit disappointed after this event and wanted to set the camp but we decided to continue paddling until we found a better spot to camp.